Hong Kong Garden (song): Reissue

 In April 2014, "Hong Kong Garden" was reissued on double 7-inch vinyl with new artwork and an eight-page booklet, overseen by Siouxsie and Steven Severin.
 The first disc featured the original B-side "Voices".
 The second disc included the 2006 version of "Hong Kong Garden" with the orchestral introduction (reworked for the soundtrack to the film Marie Antoinette), backed with the 1984 version of "Voices" from The Thorn EP.

+The original version of "Hong Kong Garden" known as "People Phobia" was officially released in 2025 on a CD via guitarist John McKay's website.

 Legacy

 Sonic Youth vocalist and guitarist Thurston Moore named "Hong Kong Garden" as one of his all-time favourite songs.
 Uffie covered "Hong Kong Garden" on her debut album, mentioning it was one of her favorite songs.

 Other versions

 On the first studio version recorded by the BBC in February 1978, the "Oriental" hook was played on a pixiphone, a toy glockenspiel with metallic bars; this version was later issued on both Voices on the Air: The Peel Sessions and At the BBC.

 On the second version recorded for Polydor in June 1978, the instrument used was a xylophone, an instrument with wooden bars.
 This Polydor version was released as a stand-alone single.
 When Siouxsie and the Banshees' debut album The Scream came out later in the year, "Hong Kong Garden" was not included.
 It later surfaced on the singles compilation album Once Upon a Time/The Singles.
 In 2002, the song was remastered for release on The Best of Siouxsie and the Banshees.

 In 2006, a reworked version of "Hong Kong Garden" was included on the soundtrack to Sofia Coppola's film Marie Antoinette, augmented by a new orchestral string introduction arranged by Brian Reitzell.